The Department of Social Sciences

 We are delighted you have been admitted to Mississippi Valley State University as a choice for your higher education.
 We would even be more grateful if you would consider majoring in one of our social sciences majors in the Department of Social Sciences.

-Starting Fall 2022, the Department of Social Sciences will be home to three undergraduate degree programs and one graduate program:
+The Department of Social Sciences is home to three undergraduate degree programs and one graduate program:

 - Bachelor of Arts in General Studies and University Studies